Bite of the Beartooths

 Taking a mini-vacation to Red Lodge.

 You wake up and check the snow report.
-Nothing at Bridger, and Big Sky's reporting trace, again.
+Nothing at Bridger, and Big Sky's reporting a trace, again.
 It's Thursday morning and you're bored of the same old low-tide skiing without any change of scenery.
 And then you have an idea—why not call in sick and take a mini-vacation?
-There's plenty to see just two hours from Bozeman in any direction, and cabin fever is more acute than ever with yet another low-snow year.
+There's plenty to see just two hours from Bozeman in any direction, but where to?

-But where to?
-Surely, other ski hills are suffering the same fate, so this excursion won't be about getting the goods—just good times.
-Which means you'll need a proper town in which to imbide (drink) and indulge (eat).
+This excursion isn't about getting the goods—just good times.
+Which means you'll need a proper town in which to imbibe (drink) and indulge (eat).
 And there's no better town for both than Red Lodge: two and a half hours southeast of Bozeman, full of bars, breweries, and burger joints.
-Plus, judging by the snow report, there might be some untracked turns laying in wait after a mid-week storm.
-So, it's settled, and just like that, you're rounding up a crew for a late-winter road-trip.
+Plus, there might be some untracked turns laying in wait.
+So, it's settled, and just like that, you're rounding up a crew for a mid-week winter road-trip.

 Fresh snow, no crowds—perfect combination.

 You pick up your tickets as a loose-lipped employee lets fly a secret: a certain run in a certain part of the mountain is untracked and will remain so due to a key lift being closed.
 Basically, a sweet stash of powder awaits—provided you're willing to tackle the long, flat cat-track back out.
 You are, of course, so that's where you go—and your impulsive mini-vacation immediately proves its worth.
 The shots are short and skating out is tiresome, but you and your friends are the only ones there and the snow is shin-deep.
 Nothing kicks off a day of skiing like first tracks.